 Apptentive was founded in 2011 as a lean startup on a mission to make it easier for companies to build stronger relationships with their customers.
 In 2012, we entered TechStars Seattle and raised a seed round involving Google Ventures, Founder's Co-op, Social Leverage, and Golden Venture Partners.
-We are working to make it easy to connect and understand your customers in meaningful ways that can impact your business.
+In 2014, we raised a second round lead by SurveyMonkey, and are using it to rapidly grow our team and build the best set of tools available that make it easy to connect and understand your customers in a meaningful way.

 We spend our days finding better ways for you to listen to your customers!

 Robi grew up in Redmond, back when it was most famous for Nintendo rather than Microsoft.
 He spent his formative years studying Tae Kwon Do (6-time WA state champ) and experimenting with BASIC on a Sperry PC.
 After attending Pomona College, where he majored in Politics, Philosophy and Economics, Robi moved to San Francisco and worked for Deutsche Bank Alex Brown, experiencing the "dotcom crash" firsthand.
 Following DB, Robi spent 3 years at WebEx Communications, where he built one of the industry's first SaaS pricing strategies.
 Robi then joined Yahoo!, where he created the Supply Management practice and set many of today's ad standards.
 Since leaving Yahoo! in 2008, Robi has advised several global CPG brands on their digital communications strategies, which led him to create Apptentive.